 A driver that a minimal set of non-critical functions that are not supported by the ODBC drivers are categorized into this section.
 Based on the functions that are not supported, Tableau will automatically modify the behavior to curtail these limitations.

 The drivers that don’t support the major sets of capabilities that are critical for Tableau to use are categorized into this section.
-These drivers might support in extracting the details into Tableau on the first run, but might not be able to run any further filters on the data extracted etc.
+These drivers might support in extracting the details into Tableau on the first run, but might not be able to run any further filters on the data extracted, etc.

-These are those drivers which do not support even the most minimal set of capabilities that are required for Tableau to connect, and hence Tableau will not be able to proceed any further with the connection in such cases.
+These are those drivers that do not support even the most minimal set of capabilities that are required for Tableau to connect, and hence Tableau will not be able to proceed any further with the connection in such cases.